Reselim/roact-router/README.md

 ## With Rojo 0.6.0+

-Add `https://github.com/Reselim/roact-router` as a Git submodule into the directory that you prefer to store your packages in.
+Add this repository as a Git submodule into the directory that you prefer to store your packages in.

 ```
 git submodule add https://github.com/Reselim/roact-router packages/RoactRouter